For best experience please turn on javascript and use a modern browser!

 This course deals with the opportunities and limitations of the current state-of-the-art in machine learning and AI technologies, and how they relate to potential future applications in finance and beyond.

-Schedule in academic year 2025–2026:
+Schedule in academic year 2026–2027

-• Lectures: 3 February – 10 March 2026, once a week on Tuesdays
+• Lectures: 3 February – 25 March 2027, once a week on Wednesdays;

-• Times: 18:30 – 22:00
+• Times: 18:30 – 22:00;

-• Assessment: Individual assignment - machine learning project
+• Assessment: Individual assignment - machine learning project.

 • Fintech: Blockchain, Cryptocurrencies and Smart Contracts